A letter to my son.

 Will it get here in time?

-Will all this worry make my conditions worse?
+Will all this constant anxiety make my conditions worse?

 It is most certainly damaging the time I have left.